autowarefoundation/autoware-documentation/docs/contributing/testing-guidelines/integration-testing.md

 import unittest
 ```

-Then a launch description was created to launch the node under test.
-Note that `test_map.osm` file path is found and passed to the node.
-This is one of limitation of [smoke test](#integration-testing-smoke-test):
+Then a launch description is created to launch the node under test.
+Note that the `test_map.osm` file path is found and passed to the node, something that cannot be done with the [smoke testing API](#integration-testing-smoke-test):

 ```{python}
 @pytest.mark.launch_test